AT&T Developer

 9. Release Notes

-Before you download Video Optimizer 4.0.1, make sure you meet the following system requirements for your operating system:
+Before you download Video Optimizer 5.4.1, make sure you meet the following system requirements for your operating system:

-Video Optimizer 4.0.1 System Requirements
+Video Optimizer 5.4.1 System Requirements & Software Prerequisites

-• For Android developers, Android SDK Level 23 or above
+• For Android developers, Android SDK Level 24 or above

 • Windows requirements